 This framework was benchmarked on 16 November 2016.

 This graph indicates our progress toward best practice across the eight activity areas for this framework.

 The below graph illustrates our progress towards best practice across the five (5) activity areas.
-The orange bars reaching four (4) highlight best practice and the lower bars in blue indicate CSU’s current baseline ratings.
-An absence of a blue bar indicates ‘no progress’ for this activity area.
+The orange bars reaching four (4) highlight best practice and the lower bars in yellow indicate CSU’s current baseline ratings (2018).